I suggest you make a note of which sleeping positions are vertigo triggers.

 Triggers during Normal Activities of Daily Life or Work

 Normal activities of daily living or activities you have to do for work may be vertigo triggers.
-If certain activities are causing you to feel discomfort, or if you are having to avoid them, then I suggest you make a note to tell your provider.
+If certain activities are causing you to feel discomfort, or if you are having to avoid them to prevent triggering dizziness or vertigo, then I suggest you make a note to tell your provider.
 Some examples of activities that may be vertigo triggers include:

 - emptying the lower rack of the dishwasher